 At Children's, Dimitri Agamanolis developed a diagnostic Neuropathology and Myopathology Laboratory and a new Electron Microscopy Laboratory, and modernized the Histology Laboratory.
 He has also been instrumental in developing a diagnostic Molecular Laboratory.

 At NEOMED, Dimitri Agamanolis has developed and directed a clinically oriented Neuropathology Course offered to year 2 medical students.
-He is program director of the Pediatric Pathology Fellowship at Children's.
-He consults and teaches at hospitals in the NEOMED consortium and is a consultant to the Summit County Medical Examiner and Trumbull County Coroner's office.
+He was program director of the Pediatric Pathology Fellowship at Children's.
+He consulted and taught at hospitals in the NEOMED consortium and has been a consultant to the Summit County Medical Examiner and Trumbull County Coroner's office.
 In 1999, Dimitri Agamanolis was selected "master teacher" at NEOMED, an award that recognizes contributions in teaching at the Medical School and its affiliated hospitals.
 He received this award in two subsequent years.

 Dimitri Agamanolis is certified by the American Board of Pathology in Anatomic Pathology, Neuropathology and Pediatric Pathology.
-In addition to his clinical responsibilities, he is a member of the Medical Education Committee, and has been chairman of the Credentials Committee and president of the medical staff at Children's.
+In addition to his clinical responsibilities, he has been a member of the Medical Education Committee and has served as chairman of the Credentials Committee and president of the medical staff at Children's.